StephenCleary/blog-stephencleary-dotcom/blog/_posts/4015-03-03-a-tour-of-task-part-11-more-promise-tasks.md

 description: "An analysis of TaskCompletionSource, TaskExtensions.Unwrap, and Task.Factory.FromAsync; and discussion of whether they should be used for asynchronous and/or parallel code."
 ---

-Last time we started the dicussion of Promise Tasks by covering some simple creation methods.
+Last time we [started the dicussion of Promise Tasks by covering some simple creation methods]({% post_url 2015-04-30-a-tour-of-task-part-10-promise-tasks %}).
 Today we'll cover some more complex ways to create Promise Tasks.

 ## TaskCompletionSource

-`TaskCompletionSource<T>` gives you manual control over a `Task<T>`; you use a `TaskCompletionSource<T>` to complete a given `Task<T>`. `TaskCompletionSource<T>` is the most general-purpose way to create a Promise Task.
-If you find yourself needing to ""
+`TaskCompletionSource<T>` gives you manual control over a `Task<T>`; you use a `TaskCompletionSource<T>` to complete the `Task<T>` owned by that `TaskCompletionSource<T>`. `TaskCompletionSource<T>` is the most general-purpose way to create a Promise Task.
+You should consider `TaskCompletionSource<T>` if you find yourself needing to manually "signal" asynchronous code, or if you need to "await anything".

 <div class="alert alert-info" markdown="1">
 <i class="fa fa-hand-o-right fa-2x pull-left"></i>

 Asynchronous terminology is still in a bit of flux at this point.
 In the Scala/Akka world, `Task<T>` would be a "future", and `TaskCompletionSource<T>` would be a "promise".
-In the Javascript world, `Task<T>` would be a "promise", and `TaskCompletionSource<T>` would be a "deferred".
+In the Javascript world, `Task<T>` would be a "promise", and `TaskCompletionSource<T>` would not have a name (jQuery would call this a "deferred").
 </div>

 {% highlight csharp %}